|Ordered||25 Sep 1939|

-This boat was finally discovered and documented in late May 2001 after years and years of unsuccessful research and wreck-hunting.
-The wreck was located some 45 miles south of the mouth of Mississippi River, by C & C Technologies with their AUV during oil-survey work for BP Amoco and Shell.
+This boat was finally discovered and documented in late May 2001 after many years of unsuccessful research and wreck-hunting.
+The wreck was located some 45 miles south of the mouth of Mississippi River, by C & C Technologies, with their AUV, during oil survey work for BP Amoco and Shell.

-We're compiling an article on the loss and eventual discovery of the boat right now, should be ready in the next few days.
+We're compiling an article on the loss and eventual discovery of the boat which should be ready soon.

-Its discovery also changes its official fate since it's now certain that she was lost right after sinking her fourth and last victim, Robert E. Lee on July 30, 1942.
+This changes the boat's official fate, since it's now certain that she was lost immediately after sinking her fourth and last victim, the Robert E. Lee on July 30 1942.
 Their wrecks are less than one mile from each other.

-She is of course a gravesite now and cannot be disturbed, she is protected by some 5000feet of water in this regard.
+She is of course a war grave now, and cannot be disturbed - and is protected by some 5000ft of water in this regard.

-uboat.net had published a theory on its location for a long time and that theory was proven correct although most did not subscribe to that one :)
+uboat.net had published a theory on the wreck's location a long time ago, and that theory is now proven correct, although most did not subscribe to it :)